JaneJeon/self-hosted/README.md

 Need to absolutely bulletproof the actual machine

+Push docker-compose.yml and the related files via git or scp to remote machine, then run docker-compose up to renew

 ### Private Applications
 - [ ] Music server: https://github.com/deluan/navidrome
 - [ ] VSCode Server?